NEET/JEE Coaching Scholarship

 (b) Green plants get their food from inorganic compounds (and not organic compounds).

-(c) Producers (green plants) get their food from inorganic compounds using radiant energy of the sun in the presence of chlorophyll
+(c) Producers (green plants) get their food from inorganic compounds using the radiant energy of the sun in the presence of chlorophyll

 (d) Producers capture the solar energy and convert it into chemical energy.